What do most couples really want from sex?

 - The sex is physically uncomfortable or painful

 - Chronic conflict about sexual routines

 Therefore, the key to helping couples often lies in clinical issues like addressing power struggles and control issues; the existential challenges of adulthood; and the need for a new vocabulary.
-Helping people have more desire for experiences that they don’t enjoy doesn’t make much sense—even though that’s often what couples ask us for.
+Helping people increase their desire for sex that they don’t enjoy doesn’t make much sense—even though that’s often what couples ask us for.

 We will discuss how to move couples from perfunctory, infrequent sex to a more vibrant and intriguing experience.
-We’ll also look at what therapists need internally to help couples discuss sex—which may even include dealing with some of their own sexual myths or feelings.
+We’ll also look at what therapists need internally to help couples discuss sex—which may even include dealing with some of the therapist’s own sexual beliefs or feelings.